cryssoft/aix_perf_tools/README.md

     options here.  run it with the usual "# #" to set the interval and count of outputs.  however if you're team earl, you can try it with very small intervals (less than one second) and see if the data still makes sense.

+    lps_procpool_data - this uses some libperfstat calls to dump statistics about the usage for the shared processor pool in which the current LPAR runs.  of course, that means the LPAR has to be enabled to get shared pool data (from the HMC, etc.).  not a lot of options here.  run it with the usual "# #" to set the interval and count of outputs.  however if you're team earl, you can try it with very small intervals (less than one second) and see if the data still makes sense.

     lps_sea - similar to the other lps_* commands.  have you ever wondered how things are running across the various parts of a physical/virtual/SEA environment?  this can tell you in relatively real-time.  is the